ysmike/converge-testing/README.md

 - pytest-xdist
 - requests

 > Make sure to download the drivers for the correct OS & browser version.
 Place the browsers in root directory.
-Links to the drivers can be found at https://www.selenium.dev/downloads
+Links to the drivers can be found [here](https://www.selenium.dev/downloads)
 - browsers
 - browser drivers